Texas Single-Member LLC Overview

 The benefits of a single-member LLC are as follows:

 - The owner is shielded from the liabilities of the business.
 The primary benefit of conducting business through an entity like an LLC is to protect the owner’s personal assets from the liabilities of the business.
 If you are operating as a sole proprietor, you are personally responsible for the liabilities of the business.
-Whereas if you operate through an LLC, the liability for the business stays with the LLC and the most the owner can lose is his investment in the LLC.
+Whereas if you operate through an LLC, the liability for the business stays with the LLC, and the most the owner can lose is his investment in the LLC.

 - Continuity of Ownership.
 Conducting business through an LLC provides more flexibility and continuity of management and ownership.
 If a member dies, the LLC can continue on seamlessly.
 If a sole proprietor dies, the business will come to a standstill until someone is appointed with authority to run the business on behalf of the deceased owner.

 - Transferability of ownership.
-The LLC member(s) can transfer their ownership interest in an LLC relatively easily.
+The LLC member (owner) can relatively easily transfer his/her membership interest in the LLC.

 Disadvantages of a single-member LLC